BrightcoveLearning/outlearn-player-technologies/modules/js-module.md

 #### Adding/modifying attributes

-You can set attributes for new or existing elements using:
+You can [`setAttribute`](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) for new or existing elements using:

 ```js
 element.setAttribute('attribute name', 'value')